zzhang82/web422/notes/angular-services-intro.md

   function (e) { console.log('error: %s', e); }, // "error"
   function () { console.log('complete'); } // "complete"
 );

+// Note: we can also "unsubscribe" to this service at any time using:
+// subscription.unsubscribe();
 ```

 In the above code, we create an "Observable" by passing a function that contains operations that we wish to **subscribe** to (ie: "be notified of", or "observe").
 In the above case, every 1000 ms, the function increases an internal counter ( **i** ) and notifies any subscribers of the change, by invoking the "next" method.